-SPSY 525 - Behavior Change & Systems Support 3 credits (Specialization Only)
+SPSY 525 - Behavior Change & Systems Support

 This course provides an overview of behavioral assessment, behavior change procedures, generalization programming and systems supports.
 Students will be expected to conduct a variety of behavior change procedures, as well as demonstrate an understanding of system concerns and system change procedures in the educational setting.

 Prerequisite SPSY 524